cubedtear/nngui/README.md

 ```
 ### License

-picogui is provided under a BSD-style license that can be found in the
+nngui is provided under a BSD-style license that can be found in the
 ``LICENSE.txt`` file.
 By using, distributing, or contributing to this project,
 you agree to the terms and conditions of this license.